mosadnabil011/Password_Generator/README.md

 ```bash
 tr -dc "$charset" < /dev/urandom | head -c $length
 ```
-/dev/urandom: A special file in Unix-like systems that serves as a non-blocking pseudorandom number generator.
+`/dev/urandom`: A special file in Unix-like systems that serves as a non-blocking pseudorandom number generator.

-tr -dc: Deletes characters not in the specified set (filtering).
+`tr -dc`: Deletes characters not in the specified set (filtering).

 👤 Author
 Mosaad Nabil Abokammer